pkabra/xthehall/README.txt

 USE-000: The large buttons and simple design should make the application usable for a wide variety of users in the ICU.

-USE-001: The Bootstrap front-end infrastructure is compatible with touch- screen devices.
+USE-001: Built with a windows tablet in mind.
+Sorry, it doesn't work so well on other devices.

 USE-002: Voice-control has been implemented for use by desktop users on Google Chrome.